YuriNiella/RSP/README.md

 movements between detections are recreated to have occurred exclusively in water and the utilization distribution areas are limited by the land contours, providing realistic estimations of space use.
-The method can be divided into two main steps:
+The method can be divided into the following three main steps:

-1)  Estimating the shortest in water paths between acoustic detections
+1)  Refining the shortest paths in water between consecutive acoustic detections
-2)  Calculating utilization distribution areas using dynamic Brownian Bridge Movement Models
+2)  Calculating utilization distribution areas using dynamic Brownian Bridge Movement Models (dBBMM)
+3)	Calculating the overlaps between different biological groups monitored

-Depending on the research questions being addressed the utilization distribution areas can be calculated for the entire monitoring periods, or in fine-scale according to fixed temporal intervals in hours (timeframes).
-Tracked animals are assigned to specific biological groups (different species, different sexes from a same species, etc.) prior to analysis, and the RSP calculates the amounts of inter-group overlap in space and time between all groups monitored.
-This approach allows spatial ecologists to use the outputs from such fine scale space use models (areas of use, or between-group overlap frequencies) as input for further statistical analysis.
+Depending on the research questions being addressed, the utilization distribution areas can be calculated for the entire monitoring periods, or in fine-scale according to fixed temporal intervals in hours (timeframes).
+Tracked animals are assigned to specific biological groups (different species, different sexes from a same species, etc.) prior to analysis, and RSP can be used for calculating the amounts of inter-group overlap in space and time between all groups monitored.
+This approach allows spatial ecologists to use the outputs from such fine-scale space use models (areas of use, or the between-group overlaps) as input for further statistical analysis.

 Here is an example of the same animal movements animated both using